windingtree/glider-ota/src/dc/pages/faq.md

 ## What if I need a refund?

-Most bookings on Glider are non-refundable, but try and send us a refund request to [devcon@windingtree.com](mailto:devcon@windingtree.com).
+Most bookings on Glider are non-refundable, but try and send us a refund request to [support@glider.travel](mailto:support@glider.travel).

 Please note that if you aren't paying in stablecoins, we will be converting your crypto payment to DAI and USDC, so we're not exposed to crypto price fluctuations.
 If you then request a refund, we can either send you DAI or USDC, and then we'll have to deduct the conversion and transaction fees from your original amount.